dfernandez79/grunt-filetransform/README.md

 1. It applies a `map` function to each file.
 2. It takes the result of `map` functions and merges them with the `reduce` function.

 It's a generic task that you can use to write file transformations without creating a [Grunt] plugin.

+#### What's the difference with `grunt-contrib-concat`?

+When this task was created `grunt-contrib-concat` didn't supported the `process` to process files before concatenation.
+The `process` option allows you to cover most of the functionality of this task, except for the custom merging of processed results (the _reduce_ part).

+If you need to customise file merging beyond a banner or file separators, then this task is for you.

 ### Usage

 In your project's Gruntfile, add a section named `filetransform` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({